Today, I’m thrilled to give a warm welcome to Rob Greenlee, one of the giants of the podcasting scene in the US.

 How has podcasting changed in the last few years?

 Rob: The modern smartphone and ubiquitous wireless internet technology are the biggest changes or advancements in the continued and steady growth of podcasting.
 Video podcasting declined significantly when YouTube was launched.
 Crowd funding and ongoing direct audience financial support is growing.
 The content and advertising side has not changed very much since 2005.

 Can you give us a prediction on podcasting’s future?

 Rob: The future of podcasting is not going to be podcasting as a mostly downloadable medium.
 Over time podcasting as a name or technical definition of how listeners get primarily audio content will decline and the more modern name “on demand audio” streaming will lead the way forward.
-This is not to say that the downloading and storing of media files on our devices will totally disappear.
+This is not to say that the downloading and storing of media files and podcasts on our devices will totally disappear.
 Listeners will always have a need to listen to spoken word content when not connected to the internet, but those use cases will decline over time.

-Mobile application technologies being integrated now in our future automobiles will have a huge impact on the consumption of streaming on demand audio experiences.
-We will also see a huge impact on discovery and consumption of on demand audio content by the development of smart agent technologies like Sir and Cortana.
+Mobile application technologies being integrated now in our future automobiles will have a huge impact on the consumption of on demand streaming audio experiences.
+We will also see a huge impact on discovery and consumption of on demand audio content by the development of smart agent technologies like Siri and Cortana.
 These mobile smart agents will recommend and know what types of on demand audio you love.
 They will make it easy for you to get access to playlists and show episodes when and where you like to listen.

 Can you give our users 3 tips on how to improve their content creation process?